getgauge/docs.gauge.org/getting_started/mac_installation.rst

 .. cssclass:: dynamic-content macos collapsible-content

-    System Requirements
+    .. admonition:: System Requirements

-    Node.js
+        `Node.js <nodejs.org>`__

         To install gauge using NPM you will need the latest node version.

-.. cssclass:: dynamic-content macos collapsible-content

-    `if you have Node.js already installed - to get the latest version use the following command:`
+            `If you have Node.js already installed - to get the latest version of npm use the following command:`

-    npm install -g npm@latest.
+            'npm install -g npm@latest'

-.. cssclass:: dynamic-content macos collapsible-content

     You can install Gauge by running the following command in Terminal.

 .. cssclass:: dynamic-content macos collapsible-content

 .. code-block:: console

     npm install -g @getgauge/cli

 .. cssclass:: dynamic-content macos collapsible nightly-installer